|

 Lessons

-Teach yourself Drums for Free Online
+Teach yourself Drums with Pro Drum Lessons Online

-Latin drums are tuned in a circular motion and not point to
+know that most all Latin drums are tuned in a circular motion

-point like snare drums or toms on the drumset?
+and not point to point like snare drums or toms on the drumset?

-74. A terrific exercise: This version
+74. Drum Lessons: A terrific exercise

-triple paradiddles.
-Repeat over and over until you build up
+single, double, and triple paradiddles.
+Repeat over and over

-your speed.
-This is a great exercise for hand to hand control.
+for hand to hand control.

 R l r r, L r l l, R l r l r l r r, L r l r l l, R l r l r r,